hridoyraisul/Payment-Gateway-Laravel-8/README.md

-# BKASH PAYMENT GATEWAY with LARAVEL 8
+# BKASH PAYMENT GATEWAY INTEGRATION with LARAVEL 8

 ## Required files to replace